Da Vinci Robotic Surgical System

-- Intestines: Perforations, tears, and burns to the intestines can occur on occasion when this robotic surgical system is used.
-This can happen due to electrical malfunction (burns) or because the arms damage the bowels.
+- Intestines: Perforations, tears, and burns to the intestines occasionally occur when this robotic surgical system is used.
+This can happen due to electrical malfunction (burns) or the arm damage of the bowels.
 Symptoms are not always immediately seen.
 They may occur several days after the surgery.
 Commonly, the patient has already been sent home.
-The patient may notice abdominal pain, fever, vomiting, nausea, abdominal distension or diarrhea.
+The patient may notice abdominal pain, fever, vomiting, nausea, abdominal distension, or diarrhea.
 If this is not addressed immediately, the individual may die.
 Surgery will be needed to repair the intestine.
 In addition, in some cases, a colostomy may be required.
 This is a way to drain waste products into an outside bag attached to the patient.
 A colostomy can sometimes be reversed, but this requires additional surgery.
 Each surgical procedure carries its own risk of infection or other problems.
 In addition, it lengthens the recovery time, often by years.

-- Lung problems: Since robotic surgery requires the patient to be placed in a head-down position, fluids can collect in the airways.
+- Lung problems: Since robotic surgery requires the patient to be placed head-down, fluids can collect in the airways.
 This increases the need for intubation and can lead to infections such as pneumonia.
 Symptoms of pneumonia are a cough, fever, breathing problems, chest pain, and fatigue.

 - Burns: One of the most frequent injuries associated with the da Vinci Robotic Surgical System is internal burns.
 Patients are burned and even electrocuted.
-It also causes organ and blood vessel damage, which can result in heavy bleeding.
+It also causes organ and blood vessel damage, resulting in heavy bleeding.
 The patients often need emergency surgery after the initial surgery.
 If not, such problems can be fatal.

 Watch the video below of a woman whose hysterectomy was complicated when a piece of metal was left inside her body during robotic-assisted surgery:Problems With the Robotic Scissors

 The scissors used by the da Vinci Robotic Surgical System are called EndoWrist Hot Shears Monopolar Curved Scissors.
 They cauterize and cut tissue during the surgery.
 The problem is that the insulation develops micro tears or cracks.
 The company issued a warning in May 2013, saying they could cause burns from electrical arcing.
-In July, the FDA also issued a warning to the company about the same problem.
+In July, the FDA also warned the company about the same problem.
 The scissors are controlled by the surgeon.
 However, the insulation issues are the main culprit.
-Problems with inadequate training for surgeons also cause issues with using the scissors.FDA Record of Burns
+Problems with inadequate training for surgeons also cause issues with using scissors.FDA Record of Burns

-The Manufacturer and User Facility Device Experience (MAUDE) database is the FDA's filing system of defective medical device problems.
-It houses both mandatory reports by manufacturers and voluntary reports by facilities and users.
+The Manufacturer and User Facility Device Experience (MAUDE) database is the FDA's filing system for defective medical device problems.
+It houses mandatory reports by manufacturers and voluntary reports by facilities and users.
 Injuries that involved burns were added to this FDA database.
 One incident involved a patient who had a hysterectomy.
-During the procedure, a nearby main artery called the right external iliac artery was burned.
+A nearby main artery called the right external iliac artery was burned during the procedure.
 The artery bled profusely.
-It results in ischemia, and the patient died due to this negligence.
+It results in ischemia, and the patient dies due to this negligence.
 Blood transfusions and emergency surgery were performed to no avail.
 In others, arteries were charred by an electrical spark.Breakdown of Adverse Incidents

-A breakdown of the adverse events recorded by the FDA are as follows:
+A breakdown of the adverse events recorded by the FDA is as follows:

 - 2,000 total adverse events that involved injury to the patient

-- 17,000 events due to da Vinci Robotic Surgical System malfunction
+- 17,000 events due to da Vinci's Robotic Surgical System malfunction

 - 294 fatalities

 The FDA reports that it permitted Intuitive Surgical to batch injury reports.
-This means if 1,000 reports of injury are recorded, it could be much more.
+This means it could be much more if 1,000 injury reports are recorded.
 For instance, let's say 500 burns are recorded.
 In reality, the actual number could be 5,000.
 By batching reports, the possibility of injury appears much less.
-It is now impossible to say for certain how many adverse effects due to the da Vinci Robotic Surgical System are in the MAUDE database.
-While the FDA uses this system to monitor problems with defective medical devices, sometimes the data, the agency says, can be wrong, incomplete or biased.Number of Recalls Involving the da Vinci Robotic Surgical System
+It is now impossible to say how many adverse effects due to the da Vinci Robotic Surgical System are in the MAUDE database.
+While the FDA uses this system to monitor problems with defective medical devices, sometimes the data, the agency says, can be wrong, incomplete, or biased.Number of Recalls Involving the da Vinci Robotic Surgical System

 The number of recalls has dwindled in the past few years.
 Overall, there have been 175 recalls in the past 10 years.
 The highest number (49) occurred in 2014.
 There was only one recall in 2010 and the following year.
 The most recent, in 2018, amounted to eight recalls.
 Major recalls in 2016 and 2017 concerned system malfunction.
 In one, surgical arms failed.
 In another, the knife used to make incisions did not move.
 In still others, the robotic arm would move unexpectedly.Improper Marketing

-The FDA issued a warning letter for the da Vinci Robotic Surgical System in 2013 for improper marketing.
-This concerned its uses for thyroid surgery.Poor Training of Surgeons
+The FDA issued a warning letter to the da Vinci Robotic Surgical System in 2013 for improper marketing.
+This concerns its uses for thyroid surgery.Poor Training of Surgeons

-One of the major problems associated with the da Vinci Robotic Surgical System is the number of training surgeons undergo.
+One of the significant problems associated with the da Vinci Robotic Surgical System is the number of training surgeons undergo.
 The company offers a series of training courses.
-However, there is no legally binding way to insist that surgeons train for a certain amount of time.
-The chief of cardiothoracic surgery at SUNY said that the training was and is inadequate.
-He stresses that a surgeon should not be able to use the device without completing the available training programs.
-He admits that the first time he operated using the da Vinci Robotic Surgical System he had two hours of training.
-Since then he has done over a thousand procedures but worries that other doctors may also be inadequately trained at the start.
-Intuitive Surgical does not have the ability to insist on training schedules, but neither does the FDA.
+However, there is no legally binding way to insist surgeons train for a specific time.
+The chief of cardiothoracic surgery at SUNY said the training was inadequate.
+He stresses that a surgeon should be unable to use the device without completing the available training programs.
+He admits that he had two hours of training the first time he operated using the da Vinci Robotic Surgical System.
+Since then, he has done over a thousand procedures but worries that other doctors may also be inadequately trained at the start.
+Intuitive Surgical cannot insist on training schedules, nor does the FDA.
 There is no requirement that surgeons must fulfill, and it is left to the hospitals.

-Watch the following video and judge for yourself whether the robot's dexterity is greater:Influencing Surgeons and Hospitals
+Watch the following video and judge for yourself whether the robot's dexterity is better.Influencing Surgeons and Hospitals

 In one year alone, Intuitive Surgical spent $144 million paying doctors for training, travel, and research.
 Some doctors are paid to provide training to other physicians.
-In 2018, one study said that payments to institutions and doctors influenced research conclusions.
+2018 one study said that payments to institutions and doctors influenced research conclusions.
 It was noticed that when payments were made, the research leaned favorably on the benefits of robotic surgery.
-The use of financial incentives that could bolster favorable reviews of robotic surgery goes against the grain of honest inquiry into safety.Lawsuits Aimed at Robotic Surgery
+Using financial incentives that could bolster favorable reviews of robotic surgery goes against the grain of honest inquiry into safety.Lawsuits Aimed at Robotic Surgery

-In some cases, the family may be suffering the loss of a loved one due to surgery with the da Vinci Robotic Surgical System.
-Not only are the decedent's loved ones grieving but they must face life without the monetary assistance the deceased provided.
+In some cases, the family may suffer the loss of a loved one due to surgery with the da Vinci Robotic Surgical System.
+Not only are the decedent's loved ones grieving, but they must face life without the monetary assistance the deceased provided.
 A wrongful death lawsuit can remedy the financial loss.
 An experienced wrongful death lawyer can assist in filing the claim.Sacramento Products Liability Lawyers

-I’m Ed Smith, a Sacramento Products Liability Lawyer.
-Serious injuries and deaths have been attributed to the da Vinci Robotic Surgical System.
-If someone you love died or if you were injured by this device, I can help you obtain the compensation you deserve.
-Call me at (800) 404-5400 nationwide or in Sacramento and the surrounding area at (916) 921-6400 for free and friendly advice.
-You can also reach me online by using our convenient contact us form.
+Severe injuries and deaths have been attributed to the da Vinci Robotic Surgical System.
+If someone you love died or you were injured by this device, we can help you obtain the compensation you deserve.
+Call our law firm at (916) 921-6400 or (800) 404-5400 for free and friendly advice.
+You can also reach us online by using our convenient contact us form.